neondatabase/website/content/docs/introduction/roadmap.md

 - **Neon on Azure**: If you didn't catch the post, Neon is coming to Azure.
 [Read more](https://neon.tech/blog/neon-is-coming-to-azure) about this big news.
 - **Postgres 17**: We've been at work on this for a while now.
 We plan to support Postgres 17 the day it's released.
-- **Storage controller**: This new service monitors Pageserver health and automatically fails over to a healthy Pageserver if one becomes unavailable.
-Currently available for databases over 64 GB, with plans to roll out to all databases soon.
-See [High Availability](/docs/introduction/high-availability) for details.
 - **Support for exporting metrics**: We'd like to help users integrate Neon into their monitoring platforms and services with exportable metrics.
 - **Better deletes**: We're adding support for deleting obsolete branches, especially after [restore](/docs/guides/branch-restore) operations.
 - **Archive branches**: A mechanism to allow offloading branches (snapshots of your data) to cost-efficient object storage for retention periods longer than a Neon project's history retention window.